Community Cars; Affordable transportation for any need for individuals over 60

 Click here to view or pay your taxes.

-Filing Deadline for 2014 "Senior Freeze" Property Tax Relief Program Expired September 15, 2014.
+Filing Deadline for 2014 "Senior Freeze" Property Tax Relief Program has been extended to October 15, 2015.

 For more information on the 2014 Senior Freeze Program, or to obtain an application, residents can contact the Senior Freeze (Property Tax Reimbursement) Hotline at 1-800-882-6597.
 Representatives are available from 8:30 a.m. to 4:30 p.m. weekdays.